Nutritional rating systems

 Nutritional rating systems are used to communicate the nutritional value of food in a more-simplified manner, with a ranking (or rating), than nutrition facts labels.
 A system may be targeted at a specific audience.
 Rating systems have been developed by governments, non-profit organizations, private institutions, and companies.
 Common methods include point systems to rank (or rate) foods based on general nutritional value or ratings for specific food attributes, such as cholesterol content.
 Graphics and symbols may be used to communicate the nutritional values to the target audience.

 Types

-Food Compass

-Food Compass is a nutrient profiling system which ranks foods based on their healthfulness using characteristics that impact health in positive or negative ways.
-It was developed at Tufts University.

 Glycemic index

 Glycemic index is a ranking of how quickly food is metabolized into glucose when digested.
 It compares available carbohydrates gram-for-gram in foods to provide a numerical, evidence-based index of postprandial (post-meal) blood sugar level.
-The concept was invented by David J. Jenkins and colleagues in 1981 at the University of Toronto.
-The glycemic load (GL) of food is a number which estimates how much a food will raise a person's blood glucose level.
+The concept was introduced in 1981.
+The glycemic load of food is a number which estimates how much a food will raise a person's blood glucose level.